timcera/tappy/README.rst

 the least squares optimization and other functions in `SciPy <http://www.scipy.org>`__.
 The focus is to make the most accurate analysis possible.
-TAPPY only determines the constituents that are calculatable according to the length of the time series.
+TAPPY only determines the constituents that are calculable according to the length of the time series.

 Features
 --------